 3. Travel Logistics

 Planning your Tanzania trip involves more than just selecting a season for your Kilimanjaro trek.
 Travelers should factor in international flights, visa requirements, and accommodations before and after the climb.
 Arriving in Tanzania at least a day or two before starting the trek allows for rest and last-minute gear checks.
-Many climbers also combine their Kilimanjaro hikes with a Tanzania safari or a relaxing trip to Zanzibar Beaches after the climb.
+Many climbers also combine their Kilimanjaro climbing with a Tanzania safari or a relaxing trip to Zanzibar Beaches after the climb.
 Understanding entry requirements, booking accommodations in advance, and ensuring proper travel insurance can make your journey smoother.

 4. Essential Gear for Kilimanjaro